New Jersey representative Andy Kim (Michael Brochstein/Sipa USA/AP Images)

 A growing number of good-government reformers are calling attention to the lack of genuine political competition as one of the fundamental causes of a range of serious problems, including partisan gridlock and widespread disillusionment among the electorate.
 The zero-sum nature of our politics is a structural issue that cannot be fixed through appeals to civility or decorum, important as these may be.

-Organizations like the ProRep Coalition, which advocates for proportional representation in the state of California, are persuasively arguing that America would benefit from becoming a multiparty democracyof the sort that exists in many other countries.
+Organizations like the ProRep Coalition, which advocates for proportional representation in the state of California, are persuasively arguing that America would benefit from becoming a multiparty democracy of the sort that exists in many other countries.
 If seats in Congress or state legislatures were allocated to different political parties in proportion to the number of votes they receive, rather than the number of geographic districts in which they win the most support, more people might come to believe that voting is worthwhile and that their interests and perspectives can be meaningfully represented in government.
 As it turns out, nations with proportional representation usually have much higher rates of voter turnout than the United States.
 And because geography is less important under such a system, the incentive for gerrymandering is reduced, if not eliminated entirely.

 Enacting such root-and-branch reforms will not be easy.
 In recent times, the Democratic and Republican Parties have strongly resisted any measures that threaten their institutional prerogatives, whether abolition of the county line in New Jersey or the passage of ranked-choice voting in places like Alaska and Maine.
 But the long struggle against the county line that culminated this past Good Friday should offer hope, since it illustrates how transformational change can seem unattainable until the moment it is suddenly attained.
 Yet much more transformation is still needed.
 It may be the end of the line in New Jersey, but the reinvigoration of democracy both here and everywhere else in the United States is only just getting started.

 Matt Mazewski holds a PhD in economics from Columbia University.
-He is currently a fellow at the think tank Data for Progress as well as a contributing writer for Commonweal.
+He is a research associate at the Rutgers School of Management and Labor Relations and a contributing writer for Commonweal.

 Also by this author